Rejection Sensitive Dysphoria

 Many treatments are available.
 Because of the correlates to ADHD, treating ADHD symptoms can help with rejection sensitive dysphoria.

-• Supportive environments is a necessity for healing.
+• Social Support:ย Healthy supportive relationships are necessary for healing.
 We can’t grow when those around us are toxic.
-We need compassionate, loving others that validate and honor our individuality.
+Weย need compassionate, loving othersย that validate and honor our individuality.

 Resources: